crutcher/rs-swin/crates/bimm-contracts/README.md

 where
     K: BasicOps<B>,
 {
-    // In release builds, this has an benchmark of ~170ns: let [b, h_wins, w_wins, c] = unpack_shape_contract!(
+    // In release builds, this has a benchmark of ~170ns: let [b, h_wins, w_wins, c] = unpack_shape_contract!(
         [
             "batch",